KubaP/glsl-lsp/docs/spec.md

 ```

 #### error
-Causes the compiler to error and print the text in the compile debug log output:
+Causes the compiler to produce a compile-time error and print the text in the debug log output:
 ```glsl
 #error TEXT
 ```
-`TEXT` is any string of characters until a new line.
+`TEXT` is any stream of tokens until a EOL.

 #### pragma
 Controls compiler options:
 ```glsl
 #pragma OPTIONS
 ```
-`OPTIONS` is any string of characters until a new line.
+`OPTIONS` is any stream of tokens until a EOL.

 ## Macros
 Macro names starting with the `GL_` prefix are reserved for OpenGL; they cannot de (un)defined.
 Macro names starting with a `__` prefix are by convention reserved; they can be (un)defined but it may cause unintended behaviour if a previous implementation definition exists.